2 men arrested after pursuit in Hanford, police say

 Officials say the Kings County air unit was overhead and kept visual on the vehicle during the pursuit along with California Highway Patrol helicopter and patrol units who also assisted.

-The vehicle continued to evade officers, eventually driving along the railroad tracks and coming to a stop where both driver and passenger ran from the vehicle to nearby houses.
+Officers say the vehicle continued to evade officers, eventually driving along the railroad tracks and coming to a stop near Thompson Avenue where both driver and passenger ran from the vehicle to nearby houses.

 Kings County Air unit led officers to the last known locations of the suspects.
-Hanford Police K9 Jet alerted and caught the driver who was hiding under a covering in a backyard and taken into custody, according to police.
+Police say Hanford Police K9 Jet alerted and caught the driver, identified as 34-year-old Isaac Santiago, who was hiding under a covering in a backyard and taken into custody, according to police.

-The passenger was also located in a nearby vacant residence and was taken into custody – including the driver.
+Police say the passenger, identified as 32-year-old Julian Flores, was also located in a nearby vacant residence and was taken into custody.
 Both were booked into the Kings County Jail.